garronej/node-remove-photo-duplicate/README.md

 Two images are deemed duplicate only if they have the same name and are strictly identical.

+Not only images but also video .zip and .rar folder will be handled.

 The script will also remove all the directory that no longer contain photos.
 Or that only contain ``Thumbs.db`` files or ``.picasa.ini`` files.
 ( not necessary shown by the dry run log ).

 ## Example: